jbrhm/jsh/README.md

 > `jsh` does not support redirecting for standard error currently
 >
 > In `jsh` pipes have precedence for IO redirection over redirection, such that if both redirection and pipes are utilized, the pipe will be written to instead of the file.

+## Contributing:

+To contribute, please make github issues.
+These github issues will then be solved by the maintainer.